partout-io/partout/README.md

 ### Usage

-Import the library as SwiftPM dependency:
+Import the library as SwiftPM dependency, for example:

 ```
 dependencies: [